weiyixia/CSV-file-repair/README.md

 In general character delimited files issues are rooted in arbitrary delimiter or unexpected new lines.
 Additionally we address the issue of encoding and non-ascii character.
 The learning algorithm we design focuses on these issues.

 <script src="https://google-code-prettify.googlecode.com/svn/loader/run_prettify.js"></script>

-#Motivation

-This engine demonstrates how a learning component can serve as a solution to a problem that would otherwise have been addressed by developing custom parsers to every field and error associated with a dataset.

-Writing parsers for every case/field/error and dataset is NEITHER practical NOR scalable.
-So we propose a learning algorithm/component because it is code written once that can generalize without new code being written

 #Description